xanzinfl/BetterDiscord/Themes/NoWebcamInvert/README.md

 # NoWebcamInvert
-Adds a checkbox that allows you to disable the local invert that discord adds to your camera
+Disables the local invert on your camera feed